fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2025-09-15】[home\-sweet\-gnome / dash\-to\-panel](https://github.com/home-sweet-gnome/dash-to-panel) - An icon taskbar for the Gnome Shell  This extension moves the dash into the gnome main panel so that the application launchers and system tray are combined into a single panel, similar to that found in KDE Plasma and Windows 7+  A separate dock is no longer needed for easy access to running and favorited applications
+* 【2025-09-15】[mindcraft-bots / mindcraft](https://github.com/mindcraft-bots/mindcraft) - Minecraft AI with LLMs+Mineflayer
 * 【2025-09-13】[sohzm / cheating-daddy](https://github.com/sohzm/cheating-daddy) - a free and opensource app that lets you gain an unfair advantage
 * 【2025-09-13】[github / awesome-copilot](https://github.com/github/awesome-copilot) - Community-contributed instructions, prompts, and configurations to help you make the most of GitHub Copilot.
 * 【2025-09-12】[github / awesome\-copilot](https://github.com/github/awesome-copilot) - Community\-contributed instructions, prompts, and configurations to help you make the most of GitHub Copilot